bhosking/bitepi-python/README.md

 ### bitepi

-bitepi is a python wrapper around the BitEpi project.
+bitepi is a python wrapper around the BitEpi project found at [https://github.com/aehrc/BitEpi](https://github.com/aehrc/BitEpi).
 It provides a pandas interface for identification of epistasis interactions.
 It exposes a single **Epistasis** class, through which the analysis can be performed by calling **compute_epistasis**.